aerospike/aerospike-graph-service/README.md

 docker build --build-arg ENTRYPOINT=gremlin.sh -t firefly-console .
 ```
 To use the firefly-gremlin enabled console with 1-touch startup, you may set environment variables to configure your connection,
-and pass the console-env-setup script:
+and pass the console-env-startup script:
 ```
 $ docker run -t -i -e AEROSPIKE_HOST=172.17.0.1 -e AEROSPIKE_PORT=3000 -e AEROSPIKE_NAMESPACE=test firefly-console -i samples/console-env-startup.groovy
 ...